codex-academy/database-intro/steps/aggregation.md

 # Aggregating data

-Once your data is in a database you can use it to calculate aggregates like averages, max or min values.
+Once your data is in a database you can use it to calculate aggregates like averages, max, or min values.

-Some more details about SQL Aggregate Functions on:
+Some more details about SQL Aggregate Functions:

 * [sqlclauses](http://www.sqlclauses.com/sql+aggregate+functions/)
 * [mysqltutorial](http://www.mysqltutorial.org/mysql-aggregate-functions.aspx)